stakahashy/stylefact/README.md

 ## Requirements

 These requirements reflect the testing environment.
-It is possible that arch will work with older versions.
+It is possible that stylefact will work with older versions.

 - Python (3.6+)
 - NumPy (1.14+)